 - Many boots feature a waterproof membrane built into the design.
 This porous lining is made to help repel and block moisture while maintaining breathability.

 - Some boots can be treated to achieve waterproof conditions.
 Companies treat their footwear with different agents to help repel moisture, or you can treat them yourself at home.
 If your boots are untreated, check out this Pro Tips guide on how to waterproof your boots.

 - Rubber shells can help protect the lower portion of the boots.
 This shell can help your feet stay dry through snow and slush.

-Now that you know how to keep your feet warm, don’t forget about your hands.
+Ready to pick out your next pair?
+Start your search with our article on the best winter boots for men and women.
+And don’t forget about your hands!
 Check out this guide from Pro Tips on how to choose the best winter gloves for your activity.